-Reporting to the Department of Labor-Unless your branch has no annual income or financial activity, you must file with the Office of Labor-Management Standards one of three types of financial reports, depending on the total annual receipts of the branch.
+Reporting to the Department of Labor: Unless your branch has no annual income or financial activity, you must file with the Office of Labor-Management Standards one of three types of financial reports, depending on the total annual receipts of the branch.
 The Labor-Management Reporting and Disclosure Act (LMRDA) requires that unions file the report within 90 days after the branch's (or state association's) fiscal year.
 Most branches have fiscal years ending Dec.
 31, so most should be filing by March 31.
+However, because 2024 is a leap year, the filing will be due by March 30.
 Branch presidents and secretary-treasurers are responsible for ensuring that required reports are filed in a timely and accurate manner.
-The LMRDA does not provide for or permit an extension of time for filing for any reason.
-Please reference my January 2023 Postal Record article for more information on filing requirements for LM reports-including the requirement that all LM reports be filed electronically.
+The LMRDA does not provide for, or permit an extension of, time for filing for any reason.
+Please reference my January Postal Record article for more information on filing requirements for LM reports-including the requirement that all LM reports be filed electronically.